 Here we specified that we use the isotonic approach and that we are providing a classifier which has been already trained.
 In this case the calibration function needs to be fit on an hold-out validation set.
 Using the calibration_curve function on the calibrated classifier allows us to obtain the calibration curve for the test set shown in Figure 2.

 We can immediately notice the improvement compared to the original calibration curve.
 A potential issue with calibration techniques is that they can be still affected by overfitting with respect to the dataset used to fit the calibrated classifier.
 In this case the validation set used to calibrate the model belonged to the same distribution as the test set.
 In general maintaining model calibration with real time data is a non trivial task.

 A calibrated model can really improve the usefulness and trustworthiness of a machine learning tool when used as a decision support system.
 By using robust confidence intervals we can avoid discarding correct recommendations or accepting wrong ones.

 In this tutorial we saw how model calibration can be used to improve trust in ML models.
-In my next post, I will introduce Bayesian Neural Networks as an alternative way to deal with ML uncertainty.
+In the previous post, we discussed on how to deal with uncertainty in practice and in my next post, I will introduce Bayesian Neural Networks as an alternative way to deal with ML uncertainty.
 Watch this space!